-- 1. The debentures issued by Dor Debentures and Dorgas Batuchout include the requirement to meet certain covenants.
-As at December 31, 2011 the covenants for Dor Debentures (Series 2) and Dorgas Batuchot were met. - 2.
-As at December 31, 2011 Dor Debentures did not meet the covenants relating to the Series 1 debentures issued by Dor Debentures.
-At the request of the trustee, the Company provided a bank guarantee of NIS 15.5 million that was valid up to January 30, 2012 and was extended to July 2012 (see also note 34f below).
-During the period to July 2012, the Company and the trustee will establish whether to change the terms of the original covenants.
-As a result a liability amounting to NIS 7.9 million was classified as current liabilities as at December 31, 2011.
+2. As at December 31, 2012 Dor Debentures did not meet the covenants relating to the Series 1 debentures issued by Dor Debentures.
+At the request of the trustee, the Company provided a bank guarantee of NIS 9.2 million that was valid up to January 31, 2013 and was extended to July 2013 (see also note 34f below).
+During the period to July 2013, the Company and the trustee are to establish whether to change the terms of the original covenants.
+As a result a liability amounting to NIS 6.6 million was classified as current liabilities as at December 31, 2012.